 Bars in Charleston

-Charleston is a foodie’s city and the question most people ask when you’re hosting out-of-towners is “Where are you taking them to eat?”
+Charleston is a foodie’s city and the question most people ask when you’re hosting out-of-towners is “where are you taking them to eat?”

 While there are plenty of big name award-winning restaurants, there are plenty of budget options to satiate your palate.

-Budget places to eat in Charleston
+Budget places to eat in Charleston are…

-- Charleston Farmer’s Market is the hub of all Saturday morning activity, where local farmers and artisans bring their produce and crafts, respectively, to sell to the public.
+- Charleston Farmers Market is the hub of all Saturday morning activity, where local farmers and artisans bring their produce and crafts, respectively, to sell to the public.
 There are also food stalls with every type of cuisine.
 The longest lines are often at Charleston Crepe Company and Roti Rolls.